Mohamed-Hagabdalla/Portfolio-One-New/README.md

 [View the live project here!](https://mohamed-hagabdalla.github.io/Portfolio-One-New/)

-**The GYM** is a website that will help those imporive their fitness.
+**The GYM** is a website that will help those improve their fitness.
 It is mainly aimed at those who are interested in joining a gym.
-There are a number of features that will help the user understand the beneifts of joining, as well as how to join if they are interested.
+There are a number of features that will help the user understand the benefits of joining, as well as how to join.

 ![An image of the website](assets/Screenshots/website-screenshot.png)